Navigation: Program use > Configuration > Network connection >

 To log data from more than one TCP/IP connection, you would create and configure multiple port configurations.
 You can manage the configuration created with a drop-down menu near the "Plus" button (fig. 2.2.1).

 The "IP settings" tab contains indispensable settings of any TCP/IP port: IP address and port.

 Fig. 2.2.2 TCP/IP parameters

 This option is active in the server mode and allows you to enter one or more IP addresses that have access to the server.
-IP addresses that are not listed in this fields will be refused by the server.
-This options is very useful if you transfer your data over Internet connection or your server PC is connected to a big corporate network.
+The server refuses connections from any other IP address.
+This option is very useful if you transfer your data over an Internet connection or your server computer is connected to a big corporate network.
 You can specify multiple addresses - one per row.
-If you'll not specify any address here, then Advanced PBX Data Logger will accept connections from all IP addresses.
+If you do not specify any address here, then Advanced PBX Data Logger will accept connections from all IP addresses.